UofT-DSI/sql/README.md

 ## Policies
 - Accessiblity: We want to provide an accessible learning environment for all.
 If there is something we can do to make this course more accessible to you, please let us know.
 - Course communications: Communications take place over email.
 Please include "DSI-SQL" or similar in the subject line.
-- Camera:: Keeping your camera on is optional.
+- Camera: Keeping your camera on is optional.
 - Microphone: Please keep microphones muted unless you need to speak.

 ## Schedule